St. Gallen is great.

 Apart from the farmers’ market, there’s also a smaller weekly market happening all year round on Wednesdays and Saturdays.

 In addition, St. Gallen hosts two seasonal markets.
 One in spring (April) and one in autumn (October).
 Those markets last more than a week and are combined with the funfair with its rollercoasters, Ferris wheels and merry-go-rounds.

 At this market, you can buy everyhing you need.
 And everything you don‘t need, too.
-There are gummy bears, gingerbread hearts, gloves, shoe polish, houshold equipment, backpacks, clothes, Magenbrot (first point in this post), beer and sausages.
+There are gummy bears, gingerbread hearts, gloves, shoe polish, houshold equipment, backpacks, clothes, Magenbrot (#1 in this post), beer and sausages.
 The list goes on.